gribakovs/reafun/README.md

-Reafun reative functional framework for development of PWA application
+Reafun is a simple reactive functional framework for development of PWA applications